 Internal oblique muscle: Origin, Insertion, Function, Exercise

-Internal oblique muscle is a thin, broad muscle in the lateral abdominal wall that located below the external oblique and just above the transverse abdominal muscles.
+Internal oblique muscle is a thin, broad muscle in the lateral abdominal wall that is located below the external oblique and just above the transverse abdominal muscles.

 Table of Contents